jasonross/Nuwa/README.md

 	```

 ### Use Nuwa SDK
-1. add following to your application class:
+1. add the following to your application class:

 	```
 	@Override